shevisj/omi/docs/_developer/Contribution.md

 * Either a new feature or a major bug
 * Quality code with explanation

-To receive the reward, please send an email to team@basedhardware.com with a list of your contributions, address, email and phone number
+To receive the reward, please send an email to team@omi.me with a list of your contributions, address, email and phone number

 # Paid [Bounties](https://github.com/BasedHardware/Omi/issues?q=is:open+is:issue+label:%22Paid+Bounty+%F0%9F%92%B0%22)
 Get paid to improve AI wearables!